Billions of T. rexes roamed Earth over their lifetime, study says

-Humans in our current form have been around for perhaps a few hundred thousand years, which seems like an inconceivably long run in comparison to the lifespan of a single human.
-But even more mind-blowing is the fact that long before we emerged, Tyrannosaurus rex had its run of the place for more than 10 times as long.
+Humans in our current form have been around for maybe a few hundred thousand years, which seems like an inconceivably long run compared with the lifespan of a single human.
+Even more mind-blowing is the fact that long before we emerged, Tyrannosaurus rex had its run of the place for more than 10 times as long.

 Now a new study attempts to calculate exactly how many of the terrifying, thundering lizards may have stomped and chomped their way across the Earth over a few million years.
 The result: probably about 2.5 billion altogether, but the number could actually be as high as 42 billion.